Azure-Samples/openhack-production/deployment/docs/README.md

 > This script is used within the Azure pipelines after all regional deployment is completed

 ### Parameters
-- businessUnit - Your companie's business unit / team name
+- businessUnit - Your companies' business unit / team name
 - appName - The name of your app
 - env - The environment to deploy (dev, test, prod, etc)
 - locations - The regional azure locations that are deployed